 MARK PALMS (GUITAR)

 Mark began playing Cajun and Zydeco music after chasing his family heritage from Belgium to Breaux Bridge Louisiana.
 His love for traditional music has led him to study”knee to knee” throughout Appalachia and Louisiana with many master musicians.
+Mark also plays fiddle and accordion and has produced a number of recordings in Louisiana, joining forces with Joe Hall in 2010 to create Fruge Records on a mission to preserve the traditional sounds of Cajun and Creole musicians.

 Joe Hall (accordion) The Hall family was blessed with a hard-working father figure who provided for his family of six out on the southwest Louisiana prairies.
 Even though Joe never had to work in the fields like most of the Creole sharecroppers since the days of the Civil War, his is an old soul.
 He did not necessarily break corn or pick sweet potatoes, but he did lend an attentive ear to the many kernels of ancient wisdom from his elders.
 They recognized him as the anointed one and willingly, Joe Hall accepted the torch of the Creole cultural flame.